roderickjackson-bradley/socket_io_app/work/w08/d4/02-03-django-authentication/django-authentication.md

 Django provides several views that we can use for handling logging in and logging out.

-However, before we can use those views, we will need URLs to map to them.
+However, before we can use those views, we'll need URLs to map to them.

 Lucky for us, the `django.contrib.auth` module contains predefined URLS that we can simply `include` like this in **urls.py**: